jonluca/blog/about.md

 title: About
 ---

 Hi!
 I'm JonLuca DeCaro.
-I'm currently a Software Engineering Intern at Google.
-Before this I was a Security Engineer at Apple.
+Starting in January I'll be a Software Engineering Intern at Elevate Security, in Berkeley.
+This fall I was a Software Engineering Intern at Google.
+Before that I was a Security Engineer at Apple.

 I enjoy blogging about tech, programming, and security.

-This is a collection of articles or thoughts that are more personal and opinionated and less objective than my publicized articles (in journals or publications not under my own name).

 I also write for HackerNoon and freeCodeCamp on Medium, [here](https://medium.com/@jonluca).

 You can get an RSS feed of the blog <a href="/feed.xml">here.</a>

-You can return to the main site [here](https://jonlu.ca).
+You can return to my personal site (non-blog) [here](https://jonlu.ca).